< Free Resources

 IFRS 3 does not specifically address combinations between entities under common control.
 In practice, entities develop and consistently apply an accounting policy related to such transactions.
 In other words, they would either carry forward the historical cost basis of the parent, as required by U.S. GAAP, or apply acquisition accounting where the assets and liabilities acquired are recorded at fair value at the acquisition date.

 Looking for more information on GAAP differences?
-Check out this post for more information on the differences between U.S. GAAP and IFRS related to accounting for business combinations.
-Alternatively, we encourage you to download the various GAAP differences books published by the Big 4 firms.
+We encourage you to download the various GAAP differences books published by the Big 4 firms.

 Online Learning

 Our eLearning courses are designed to help accounting firms and companies, as well as individuals.
-We offer our eLearning courses through our online eLearning platform we call the Revolution.
-Check out our full library of U.S. GAAP and IFRS eLearning courses.
-Our courses are continually updated, and new content is constantly being added, so check back often!
+We offer our U.S. GAAP and IFRS eLearning courses through our online eLearning platform we call the Revolution.
+Our courses are continually updated, and new content is always being added, so check back often!

 These are not your typical eLearning courses.
-We try to make them fun, like how we use celebrity couples as the theme for our accounting for business combinations eLearning courses.
-Check out the details of these courses below:
+We try to make them fun, such as using celebrity couples (that broke up) as the theme for our accounting for business combinations eLearning courses.
+Check out the course details below:

 Business combinations eLearning courses